awsholm/distrib-session-mgmt/README.md

     telnet <FQDN of Memcached Endpoint> 11211
 ```

-If successful, you're finished.
+If successful, you're finished!
 If not, please submit an Issue.